Jim Roper: Injury and end of racing career

 Roper continued racing in midgets in Kansas until he broke a vertebra in a sprint car accident in Davenport, Iowa in 1955.
 He decided to retire after his injuries healed.
 "It was over for me then," he said, "so I flipped a half-dollar (coin) to decide whether to raise horses in Texas or Washington.
 Texas won."
 He later became a professional flagman and built race cars.
 On April 18, 1993, at age 76, he was the grand marshal of the First Union 400 in North Wilkesboro, North Carolina.

-On June 23, 2000, he died in Newton, Kansas from heart and liver complications related to cancer.
+On June 23, 2000, Roper died in Newton, Kansas from heart and liver complications related to cancer.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)